Barbapulpe/xmpp-ap-bridge/README.md

 ### Privacy considerations

 Fediverse does not support end-to-end encryption (E2EE).
 Therefore with this design, it was not possible to implement E2EE from XMPP, so all messages are sent and received in clear text.
-It doesn't mean they are publicly visible and in fact they are not: but they are just protected by access control rights, just as direct messages in Mastodon are, as an example.
+It doesn't mean they are publicly visible and in fact they are not: but they are simply protected by access control rights, just as direct messages in Mastodon are, as an example.

 As for any bridge which acts as a proxy to send and receive messages, this has the following implications:
 - Sender and receiver XMPP and Fediverse server administrators can read messages (as with any other non-encrypted message).